openstack-archive/fuel-docs/pages/release-notes/v6-1/other/3131-neutron.rst

 #.
 Disable and enable the resource to apply changes.

-The resource can be restarted without removing any artefacts (for example, to apply configuration changes), as it supports the reload operation.
+The resource can be restarted without removing any artifacts (for example, to apply configuration changes), as it supports the reload operation.
 To apply this option, change one of the resource parameters.
 For example, execute::